 Some parents don’t like the idea of invisible filters being the only thing between their teenagers and access to dangerous media outlets.
 One low-tech, but extremely effective, way to restrict your teenager’s access is to put your computer and TV into locked cabinets.
 Not too long ago, liquor cabinets were the only cabinets parents might have thought needed to be locked.
 Now, a locked cabinet might just be the best defense for any number of potentially harmful household items.
 Of course, don’t get so focused on restricting online materials and cable channels that you ignore the rest of your home.
 Locked liquor cabinets can still be an important step.
 A cabinet maker near you can help determine your needs and build a custom solution.

 Despite the popularity and low cost of pre-manufactured cabinets, hiring a carpenter to build custom cabinets for specialized purposes has increased 37 percent over the past two years.
 Electronic locksmiths, an almost entirely new area of home improvement, saw 1,190 requests in 2006 jump to around 25,000 requests in 2008.
 Computer networking requests – both installing and modifying networks – have increased by about 67 percent over the past two years.
 Finally, home security systems, our final topic, have increased by 35.9 percent over the past two years.

-Need to find a pro for your home safeguards?Find Pros
+Ready to start your home safeguards?Find Pros

 Grounding Your Teenager and Enforcing Curfews